 Note: I get commissions for purchases made through links in this post.

 Landove is a trademark of a Chinese manufacturer called Gosky.
 (That name looks better as GoSky which is how the logo on a product is shown, but that’s not how they write it in regular print.
 GoFigure.)
-Their Landove 20-60x 65 spotting scope is one of the most popular available at Amazon.
+Their Landove spotting scope with 20-60 zoom and 65mm objective lens is one of the most popular available at Amazon.

 It has many, if not all, of the features of much more expensive spotting scopes.
 In this review, I’ll show you what those features are to help you decide whether or not this relatively inexpensive spotting scope is for you.